tejuscs/ADBD-Labs/adb-network-prepare/adb-network-prepare.md

 - Since this is the starting point to building your dedicated autonomous database platform, an admin account is recommended.

 ## Task 1: Create compartments, groups, users and IAM policies
-For separation of duties Oracle recommends a fleet administrator provision the exadata infrastucture, VM Clusters and container databases while the database users simply become consumers of these resources and provision their databases on it.
+For separation of duties Oracle recommends a fleet administrator provision the Exadata Infrastucture, VM Clusters and Container Databases while the database users simply become consumers of these resources and provision their databases on it.

 We will use the following IAM structure in line with the bare minimum isolation recommended: